bwakedavis/bwakedavis.github.io/content/blog/ethereum/index.markdown

 14. Support multiple wallets
 15. Don't trigger the metamask dapp popup too early
 16. Describe the effect of the transaction clearly and what it's for
-17. Show feedback after the transaction is sent and is beign processed
+17. Show feedback after the transaction is sent and is being processed
 18. Keep the UI updated with the smart contract by using events

 ### Decentralized Finance (DeFi)